Best Golf Resorts In The Pacific Northwest

 BANDON (ORE.)
 DUNES GOLF RESORT

 A buddies destination of the highest order with enough golf to fill a week or more.
-All four 18s—Bandon Dunes, Pacific Dunes, Bandon Trails and Old Macdonald—are ranked among America's 100 Greatest.
-And the long-anticipated Sheep Ranch is scheduled to open in June.
+All five 18s—Bandon Dunes, Pacific Dunes, Bandon Trails, Old Macdonald and the newly opened Sheep Ranch—are ranked among America's 100 Greatest, plus Bandon Preserve, one of the best short courses in the nation.
+Another 18-hole course by David McLay-Kidd is on the way.

 • • •